We embrace the mission and message of the Democratic party that anyone, from any walk of life, should have a fair shot at the American Dream.

 Please use our signup form here to be added to our mailing list for committee updates, our monthly e-newsletter and campaign notices.
 Please click here to join us as a member or to renew your membership.

-Our office in Orange open by appointment, please get in touch with us by email to arrange a time to stop in at ocvadems@gmail.com.
+Our office in Orange is open by appointment, please get in touch with us by email to arrange a time to stop in at ocvadems@gmail.com.

 May 1, 2024